Yongtae723/ask_everything_about_me/README.md

 # 🧠 Basic architecture
 ![architecture](/documents/architecture.png)

+This repository is made based on [🦜️🔗 LangChain](https://github.com/hwchase17/langchain), which is excellent library to make text generation application.

 ZeroShotAgent uses the following tools for answering questions.
 - **Get urls**: Returns pre-defined social media url.
 - **Get recent tweets**: Returns the content of recent tweets.
 From this content, bot can reply to the recent interests and trends of the interviewee.